Jarle Andhøy: Notable voyages

-Berserk's attempts to transit the Northwest Passage
+Berserks attempts to transit the Northwest Passage

 In 2007 Andhoy tried to transit Canada's Northwest Passage to prepare another broadcast.
 When Canadian border officials told him the Berserk II could not enter Canada because two of her five crew were inadmissible to Canada due to prior criminal convictions, he tried, and failed, to circumvent Canada's border control.

 The voyage was discussed in the Canadian Senate.

 Berserk sinking

-In February of 2011 during an expedition to the South Pole, Berserk activated its emergency transponder with three people on board.
+In February 2011 during an expedition to the South Pole, Berserk activated its emergency transponder with three people on board.
 At the time Jarle Andhøy and one of his crewmates, Samuel Massie, were driving ATVs towards the pole.